West Orange High School (New Jersey): Athletics

 The girls' tennis team won the Group IV state championship in 1984 (defeating Cherry Hill High School East in the final match of the tournament), 1985 (vs. Ridgewood High School) and 1986 (vs. Cherry Hill High School East); the team lost to Red Bank Catholic High School in the finals of the Tournament of Champions in both 1984 and 1985, before defeating Red Bank Catholic in 1986 to win the overall state championship.

 The school's marching band, the Marching Mountaineers, were three-year United States Scholastic Band Association (USSBA) Group V Open State Champs (2005, 2006, 2009), USSBA Group V Open Northern State Champs (2009), and ninth in the northeastern region as of 2007 BOA (Bands of America).
 In addition, their Color Guard is nationally known for their "globe-tossing" performance.

 The boys' soccer team won the Group IV state championship in 2006 (defeating Manalapan High School in the tournament final) and 2013 (vs. Clearview Regional High School).
 The 2006 boys' soccer team finished the season with a 24–1 record; the team was ranked 4th in the nation at the beginning of the 2006 season and finished 17th in the NSCAA/Adidas National Rankings.
 The 2006 team won the Group IV state championship with a 4–1 win over Bridgewater-Raritan High School in the semifinals and a 3–0 win against Manalapan High School in the finals.
 The team finished the 2013 season with a 13-7-2 record, after winning the Group IV title with a 1-0 win against Clearview Regional High School in the championship game.

 The school hosted a match in 2007 between a team representing the New York Athletic Club and teams from Russia and Romania.
 The NYAC team beat Russia 14–11 in free style and Romania 14–12 in Greco-Roman matches.

 The boys' wrestling team won the North I Group IV state sectional championship in 2012 and the North I Group V title in 2018.

+In 2025, Marcus Jackson was named National High School Soccer Player of the Year by United Soccer Coaches, after he led the Mountaineers to a 24–2 record and captured the 2025 NJSIAA Group IV state championship, defeating North Brunswick by a score of 5–0.

 Administration

 The school's principal is Oscar Guerrero.
-His administration team includes four assistant principals.
+His administration team includes three assistant principals.